erannuc/germline_pipeline_v7/README.md

 ## Apply statistical filters and mean coverage filters to retain relevant GVs <a name="statistical_filters"></a>

 The following script uses the slurm grid to take lists of potential GV with statistical test results added by the previous step and apply filters to retain 'interesting' variants.
-Tests which applied in this step are: (1) p-value of binomial test between case and < E10-5 (2) p-value of binomial test between case and gnomAD3.1 frequency < E10-13 (3) order test: case variant allele frequency cannot be between the control and the gnomAD frequencies (4) mean coverage test - the mean coverage of a given position across all samples should be higher than
+Tests which applied in this step are: (1) p-value of propotions test between case and controls < E10-3 (2) p-value of binomial test between case and gnomAD3.1 frequency < E10-10 (3) order test: case variant allele frequency cannot be between the control and the gnomAD frequencies and the gnomad frequency should be closer to the controls than the case frequencies in a 1:2 ratio (4) mean coverage test - the mean coverage of a given position across all samples should be higher than 10

 ```
-python slurm_filter_variants_freqs_reduce_v4.py -workdir [workdir]
+python slurm_filter_variants_freqs_reduce_v7.py -workdir [workdir]
 ```
-The case, control and pool samples should be provided and are hard coded in the arguments section of filter_variants_freqs_reduce_v4.py and are currently:
+The case, control and pool samples should be provided and are hard coded in the arguments section of filter_variants_freqs_reduce_v7.py and are currently:
 ```
-control_samples_v4.txt
-case_samples_v4.txt
-control_pool_samples_v4.txt
-case_pool_samples_v4.txt
+control_samples_v7.txt
+case_samples_v7.txt
+control_pool_samples_v7.txt
+case_pool_samples_v7.txt
 ```
+For the partial analysis (without WGS samples besides EG controls), the following samples were used

-In version 4 analysis (Oct 2023), the following command was applied:
+In version 7 analysis (Dec 2023), the following command was applied:

 ```
-python slurm_filter_variants_freqs_reduce_v4.py -workdir /data/users/erane/germline/variants_filtered_v4_1_1/
+python slurm_filter_variants_freqs_reduce_v7.py -workdir /data/users/erane/germline/variants_filtered_v7/
 ```

 ## Combining files to create a single file of variants which pass the statistical and coverage tests from all chunks <a name="combine_filtered_files"></a>

 Within the working directory where the variants which passed the previous step are located, type:
 ```
-head -1 2_0_10000000_stat_reduced_v4.vcf > header.vcf
+head -1 2_0_10000000_stat_reduced_v7.vcf > header.vcf
-awk FNR-1 *_stat_reduced_v4.vcf > all_stat_reduced_tmp.vcf
+awk FNR-1 *_stat_reduced_v7.vcf > all_stat_reduced_tmp.vcf
 cat header.vcf all_stat_reduced_tmp.vcf > all_stat_reduced.vcf
 rm all_stat_reduced_tmp.vcf
 ```